ChristiaanV/Cubes/README.md

 # Cubes
-The JME3 cubes librairy with open simplex noise and more tests added.
+The JME3 cubes library with open simplex noise and more tests added.